Sunday, December 28, 2014

 This message, this Gospel, is even today an explosive secret to many millions of people.
 Even those who claim to bear his name have no idea of the powerful nature of God's gifts contained in the Religion Jesus preached.

-Religion is not about mindless rituals; It's not about worship that entertains us but forgets God is its Object; It's not about believing doctrines that excuse our failure to obey God; It's not about making Jesus an idol to be admired but not followed; It's not about our mere words designed to force God to grant us eternal life without obedience; And it's not about feeling good about ourselves, enriching ourselves or serving our selves to the exclusion of others.
+Religion is not about mindless rituals; It's not about worship that entertains us but forgets God is its Object; It's not about believing doctrines that excuse our failure to obey God; It's not about making Jesus an idol to be admired, and worshiped, but not followed; It's not about reciting a few words designed to force God to grant us eternal life without our obedience; And it's not about feeling good about ourselves, enriching ourselves, or serving our selves to the exclusion of others.

 Pure and Godly religion is about serving others, denying ourselves, loving and serving God with all that we have, and taking action NOW rather than waiting for God to send a sign or save us from the burden of living in an imperfect world.